mdolab/MACH-Aero/machAeroTutorials/overset_vsp.rst

     :width: 500
     :align: center

-    Add a new wing to OpenVSP
+    Add a new wing to OpenVSP.

 We notice a new geometry in the ``Main View``.
 This is the wing we just added.
 It also shows up as ``WingGeom`` int the ``Geom Browser`` To controll the view, use